 What Is Hepatitis A?

-For kids, hep A is the most common type of hepatitis to get.
+Hepatitis A is contagious.
 The virus lives in poop (feces) from people who have the infection.
 That's why it's so important to wash your hands before eating and after going to the bathroom.
 If you don't, and then go make yourself a sandwich, hep A virus might end up on your food, and then in you!
 People who recover from hepatitis A have immunity to the virus and won't get it again.

 - regular hand washing, especially after going to the bathroom or diapering a baby, and before eating